parvez-62/Jenkins-Web-Hosting-Automation/README.md

-# Web Hosting using Jenkins
+# Jenkins Web Hosting Automation

 This project demonstrates how to set up automated web hosting using Jenkins CI/CD pipeline.
 The project uses Jenkins to automatically deploy web content from a GitHub repository to a web server.